AreccoMartino/RT1-ROS1/README.md

 git clone <URL_of_this_repository>
 ```

-Following the instruction the final state of the path will be /.../<your_workspace>/src/assignment1_rt/ and in assignment1_rt will be placed all the necessary files.
+Following the instructions the final state of the path will be /.../<your_workspace>/src/assignment1_rt/ and in assignment1_rt will be placed all the necessary files.

 ### 1. Start roscore